Revised & Effective February 13th, 2023

 Section 5: Vacancies and Removal

-A member of the Board of Directors who is unable to perform the responsibilities of the position held by either reason of illness or any other cause, or who have three unexcused absences from the Board of Directors meetings may, by majority vote of the remaining Board members, be removed from office.
-All vacancies on the Board of Directors shall be filled by a majority vote of the Board of Directors.
+A member of the Board of Directors who is unable to perform the responsibilities of the position held by either reason of illness or any other cause, or who has three unexcused absences from the Board of Directors meetings may, by majority vote of the remaining Board members, be removed from office.
+Any vacancies on the Board of Directors may be filled by a member in good standing for the remainder of the term with a majority vote of the Board of Directors.

 Section 6: Quorum